 Check into your hotel in Drumheller

-By the time you’ve enjoyed a delicious meal at Bikes and Bites and gone on a guided tour, your place of accommodation will hopefully be ready for you!
+By the time you’ve enjoyed a delicious meal at Bikes and Bites and gone on a guided tour, your place of accommodation will hopefully be ready for you!Β We personally recommend staying at Bridgeviews Drumheller if you’re up for a unique experience.
+Thatβs where we stayed for 3 nights and it was awesome!

-There are showers, toilets, wifi, and even a little “greenhouse” where you can relax and have a cup of coffee.
-Read a book or chill on your phone or laptop and enjoy the peace and quiet of this awesome location.
+The yurts are super spacious.
+This is a true glamping experience right outside of Drumheller in Rosedale.
+It feels like youβre camping but with all the amenities.Β There are showers, toilets, wifi, and even a little βgreenhouseβ where you can relax and have a cup of coffee.
+Read a book or chill on your phone or laptop and enjoy the peace and quiet of this awesome location.Β

-We totally get that glamping isn’t for everyone, though.
+We totally get that glamping isnβt for everyone, though.
 So if you prefer to stay in a hotel, there are some great hotels in Drumheller here you can check!

 Have supper at Bernie and the Boys

 Bernie and the Boys is a Drumheller classic!
-You’ll find locals there all the time and some other tourists who did their research to find one of Drumheller’s best restaurants.
+Youβll find locals there all the time and some other tourists who did their research to find one of Drumheller’s best restaurants.

-It’s a little local burger joint that’s been selling delicious burgers and over 75 milkshake flavours to Drumheller residents for years.
-The place is family-owned and you may even bump into the owners while you’re there.
+It’s a little local burger joint thatβs been selling delicious burgers and over 75 milkshake flavours to Drumheller residents for years.
+The place is family-owned and you may even bump into the owners while youβre there.

-Make sure to try their onion rings and a milkshake if you’re up for it.
+Make sure to try their onion rings and a milkshake if youβre up for it.
 They have an abundance of different flavours that you can mix and match and create the milkshake of your choice!

 You can easily walk to Bernie and The Boys too as it’s conveniently located near the town centre.
-Otherwise, there’s street parking near the restaurant or on one of the side streets!
+Otherwise, thereβs street parking near the restaurant or on one of the side streets!

 PS: There are more options than just burgers and they have vegetarian options as well!